Dynamic General and Slow Query Log Before MySQL 5.1

 But if you are in a similar position — where you frequently need to turn the general log or slow query log on temporarily for debugging purposes — this tip just might help.

-6 comments on “Dynamic General and Slow Query Log Before MySQL 5.1”
+6 Responses to “Dynamic General and Slow Query Log Before MySQL 5.1”